← Back to blog

 0:00 / 2:19

-This one is the strongest of the four.
+Of the three that stumble, this one is the strongest on delivery.
 "Sam" responds quickly, structures the pitch around the caller's stated need, and drops a tidy paragraph on bookings, cancellations and integrations.
 Turn-taking feels close to natural.

 The seam shows when the explorer asks "what scheduling systems does VOCA make?"
 Sam hears half the question, replies "looks like your message got cut off again," and asks the explorer to repeat itself.
 This is ASR confidence dropping mid-utterance, likely because the explorer paused on the word "make."
 Real callers do that several times in any phone conversation.
 The bot did not recover gracefully.
 It asked the caller to repeat instead of inferring.